isamu-isozaki/teamai_test/security/index.html.md

 1. At the prompt, choose "I'm a new user". *Note:* This is one source of confusion.
 "I created my Teams account, I'm not new!"
 Just go with it.
 1. Enter a master password, confirmation, and hint.
-This can (and should) be different from the password you used for our **Teams** account.
+This can (and should/index.html.md) be different from the password you used for our **Teams** account.
 This password gates access to your **local, private** Vault on your computer and/or phone.
-1. Skip over the remaining dialogs (syncing, newsletter, etc.)
+1. Skip over the remaining dialogs (syncing, newsletter, etc./index.html.md)
 1. You should now have an empty vault called **Primary**.

 Because the Teams feature is not available in your current version of 1Password,